Which Documents Do You Need to Sell a House?

 Original sales contract

-The original sales contract is the agreement you made with the previous owner of your home when you bought it.
-This contract outlines the terms of the purchase and maps out the “who,” “what,” “where,” “when,” and “why” of the transaction.
-This way, the buyer makes no mistake about who has previously owned the house, and the terms and conditions under which it was transferred to a new owner.
-The sales contract notes the price at which the house was sold, and elaborates on any disclosures about the property that were made before the sale.
+This way, the buyer makes no mistake about the previous owner of the house and the terms and conditions under which it was transferred to a new owner.
+The sales contract notes the price at which the house was sold and elaborates on any disclosures about the property that were made before the sale.

 Appraisal from when you bought your home

-You need to provide the buyer with the appraisal report from the time you purchased your home, as well as any documented updates since the original appraisal (such as in the case of a refinance).
+You need to provide the buyer with the appraisal report from the time you purchased your home, as well as any documented updates since the original appraisal, such as in the case of a refinance.

 Mortgage statement (payoff amount)